Public Context Review

 • Known names, aliases, emails, phone numbers, and public usernames

-• Hiring, diligence, or trust context that defines what risk matters
+• Counsel-approved diligence or trust context that defines what risk matters

 • Any known incidents, prior entities, or geography already tied to the subject